 Edible products ranging from candy treats like CBD gummies and chocolate confections to nutritional products, athletic performance, sleep aids, cold symptom lozenges, and even cooking and baking ingredients like cannabutter is now common and easy to make in your own kitchen.

 Topical CBD products like transdermal patches, lotions, salves, roll-on emulsions, and bath products are some of the most widely used new product types.
 These are also recommended to be used in conjunction with orally administered CBD in larger doses.

 Nano CBD suppositories (anal/vaginal) and topical patches are recommended by physicians when interaction with the liver is best avoided.
-This can be due to a number of reasons including the discovery that CBD can have the effect of rendering some prescription medications less effective when metabolized together in the liver.
-Always take CBD on an empty stomach for best results.
+This can be due to any number of reasons including the discovery that CBD can have the effect of rendering some prescription medications less effective when metabolized together in the liver.
+Always take CBD on an empty stomach for the best results.

 Patients extoll the relief they get from nano CBD more than those suffering from mental and emotional conditions such as PTSD, severe anxiety, and depression.
-CBD vape products (inhaling CBD vapor) are widely available in the form of disposable vape pens, vape cartridges, or more concentrated forms like shatter and crystalline isolate via dab rigs and myriad forms of vaporizers on the market.
-Quality vape products do not contain Vitamin E acetate, vegetable glycerin (VG) or propylene glycol (PG).
+CBD vape products (inhaling CBD vapor) are widely available in the form of disposable vape pens, or more concentrated forms like shatter and crystalline isolate via dab rigs and myriad forms of vaporizers on the market.
+Quality vape products do not contain Vitamin E acetate, vegetable glycerin (VG), or propylene glycol (PG).
 Products containing these additives should be avoided.

 As Dr. Singh affirms regarding his confidence in nano CBD and nanoscience, “We’re starting to see some very good quality papers coming in already about Cannabis and nanotechnology and its impact on health.”